nengo/keras-lmu/docs/citation.rst

 Citation
 ********

-If you would like to cite NengoLMU in your research, please cite `this paper <http://compneuro.uwaterloo.ca/files/publications/voelker.2019.lmu.pdf>`_:
+If you would like to cite KerasLMU in your research, please cite `this paper <http://compneuro.uwaterloo.ca/files/publications/voelker.2019.lmu.pdf>`_:

    Aaron R. Voelker, Ivana Kajić, and Chris Eliasmith.
 Legendre Memory Units: